 The reason for distro-hopping is Canonical’s bold decision to drop support for using 32-bit executables (and libraries) in Ubuntu starting as early as October 2019.
 That means that potentially thousands of games will no longer work, and it prompted Valve to drop support for Ubuntu in Steam.
 Valve is arguably the most important contributor to Linux gaming, so this is a big deal and a good enough reason to look at distros other than Ubuntu.

 Debian has robust multiarch support and no intentions of dropping it.
 But there is one big issue: If you run a FOSS graphics stack (which mostly means an AMD or Intel GPU), you will want the very latest Mesa.
 On Debian there is no easy way to get that.

 You can compile it yourself, but then you have to also cross-compile for 32-bit, and I just can’t be arsed.
 I did it once and I’d rather just be a lazy bugger and leave this to some automated build system somewhere.
-That’s where SUSE’s OBS comes into play, but more on that later.
+That’s where SUSE’s OBS helps, more on that later.
 OBS in this case stands for Open Build Service, not the Open Broadcaster Software you might know from OBS Studio.

 Criteria for a gaming distro

 - Easy access to the following:

 - Mesa (latest stable is enough)

 - Reasonably up to date KDE/Plasma

 - Newish kernel, 5.0+ at the time of writing